BTEUK/TeachingTutorials/README.md

 # TeachingTutorials
 This link gives a detailed summary of the intended plan:
 **https://docs.google.com/document/d/1FBd9vSfhHPDqNUBmbLcdZRFyIyhDvNKcvEDxLDoPFLw/edit**
-* The BTE Teaching System or Teaching Tutorials is the next phase of tutorials on the BTE UK server.
+* The BTE Teaching System or Teaching Tutorials is the next phase of tutorials on the BTE UK server and the first tutorial system to be implemented on the BTE network.
 * It is the next step up in teaching players on server with an interactive system.
 * It will assess a players performance in each tutorial in a number of categories and will use this to update a player's overall rating in each of the categories.
 * A players overal rating tells the system what the player needs more work on and therefore what tutorials to make them complete next.